NitinSudarsanam/chained-adversarial-reasoning/README.md

 # Chained Adversarial Reasoning
 ## CSCI 2470 Final Project
-The framework for our initial 5-stage reasoning pipeline can be found in /5-stage-reasoning/.
+The framework and explanation for our initial 5-stage reasoning pipeline can be found in /5-stage-reasoning/.
 Our scaled back 1-stage reasoning, which is what we ended up running, can be found in /1-stage/reasoning.
 Our training and eval dataset can be found in /data/, and our model evals can be found in /evals/.

 Our raw training logs can be found in /1-stage-reasoning/log.jsonl